 Los Glaciares or Glaciers National Park is home to some of the world’s most awe-inspiring natural wonders.
 Located in the Santa Cruz Province of the vast Patagonia region, the national park features the largest ice cap outside of Greenland and Antarctica.
 The repeated advancing and retreating cycle of the glaciers presents a never ending show of cracking ice and thunderous booms as giant blocks break away and crash into the lakes with enormous splashes.
 While the glaciers are located in the southern section of the park, the northern section features majestic mountains such as Mount Fitz Roy, offering hiking and mountain climbing.

-Read More: Discover Los Glaciares National Park
+Read more: Discover Los Glaciares

 Pulsating with vitality and seductive charm from colorful European architecture to animated neighborhoods, sensational shopping, gourmet cuisine and sizzling nightlife, it is no wonder that Buenos Aires gave birth to the captivating tango dance.
 Located off the southeastern coast of South America, Buenos Aires is the capital city of Argentina and one of Latin America’s largest cities.
 This vibrant cosmopolitan city is composed of several districts called barrios.
 Some of the most visited of these barrios include the Microcentro where The Obelisco is located.
 San Telmo is popular for its flea markets while La Boca’s multicolored architecture and tango street dancing make it a world famous district.

-Read More: Top Tourist Attractions in Buenos Aires
+Read more: Top Buenos Aires Attractions

 One of the world’s most stunning natural wonders, Iguazu Falls is a series of magnificent waterfalls located on the Iguazu River, straddling the border between Brazil and Argentina.
 The falls in and of themselves are a breathtaking spectacle, but their beauty is all the more enhanced by the surrounding lush forest teeming in exotic wildlife.
 The falls area and wildlife are protected by the Iguazu National Park.
 The park features many excellent walkways while boat rides are available which take people close enough to the falls to get wet from the spray.
 The town on the Argentine side is called Puerto Iguazu and is small and pretty.
 It also it offers some of the best hostels, top-end hotels and spas in Argentina.